 Nate Adams: I noticed another aspect of this bill has to do with this so-called multiplier as relates to attorneys' fees and costs.
 Tiffany, can you tell us a little bit about what that means?
 That's not a term that, you know, ordinary parlance people refer to, but tell us a little bit about what the multiplier is.

 Tiffany Roddenberry: Yes.
-And I don't even know that the legislation uses the term multiplier, but I can tell you that that's what it's targeting in Section one of the bill, which describes generally how attorney's fee awards are calculated.
+And I don't even know that the legislation uses the term multiplier, but I can tell you that's what it's targeting in Section one of the bill, which describes generally how attorney's fee awards are calculated.
 And the basic way that you calculate that is the lodestar fee, which means what is the reasonable hourly rate of that attorney time multiplied by their reasonable amount of hours they expended on something.
 So it's pretty much a basic calculation.
 There are cases in which the Florida Supreme Court and other courts have said that when it's a contingency fee case, when the lawyers agreed to take on this matter and they're getting paid, it's contingent upon success, that perhaps in those cases we should apply a multiplier, which means we're going to take the lodestar, the basic calculation of hours expended times the attorney's hourly rate, and multiply that by one and a half to two times the amount.
 The idea being there should be some kind of consideration for the fact that it was contingent.
-To take a step back, that multiplier, there's, prior case law said that that kind of multiplier would apply in only rare and exceptional circumstances.
+To take a step back, that multiplier, there's, prior case law said that kind of multiplier would apply in only rare and exceptional circumstances.
 But a few years ago, the Florida Supreme Court ruled in a case called Joyce, they said no, that should not be limited to rare and exceptional circumstances.
-So this legislation is plainly meant to address that and to say that there is a strong presumption that that lodestar be that basic calculation of hours times rate is a sufficient, a reasonable attorney's fee award, and that that presumption may be overcome only in a rare and exceptional circumstance, which is arguably what the case law said prior to the Joyce decision.
+So this legislation is plainly meant to address that and to say that there is a strong presumption that lodestar be that basic calculation of hours times rate is a sufficient, a reasonable attorney's fee award, and that presumption may be overcome only in a rare and exceptional circumstance, which is arguably what the case law said prior to the Joyce decision.